SolrNet/SolrNet/Documentation/Core-admin.md

 # Core admin

 SolrNet offers some facilities to execute [Solr core admin commands](https://wiki.apache.org/solr/CoreAdmin).
+See the Solr wiki for detailed explanations of these commands.

 First, build an instance of `ISolrCoreAdmin`: